Luke Maile Player Props: Reds vs. Brewers

 - Maile is hitting .217 with seven doubles, three home runs and six walks.

-- In 8.1% of his games this season, he has gone deep, and 3% of his trips to the dish.
+- In three games this season, he has hit a home run (8.1%, and 3% of his trips to the dish).

 - He has scored in nine games this season (24.3%), but has had no multi-run games.